Samantha Cameron: Early life

-Samantha Cameron is the elder daughter of Sir Reginald Sheffield, 8th Baronet and Annabel Lucy Veronica Jones.
+Cameron is the elder daughter of Sir Reginald Sheffield, 8th Baronet, and Annabel Lucy Veronica Jones.
 Sir Reginald and Annabel married on 11 November 1969.
 The couple divorced in 1974, and Annabel later remarried to William Waldorf Astor III, nephew of her own stepfather Michael Langhorne Astor, with whom she had three more children.
 Her father also had three more children by his second wife Victoria Penelope Walker.

 Samantha Sheffield's birth was registered in Paddington, London.
 She grew up on the 300 acre estate of Normanby Hall, 5 mi north of Scunthorpe in North Lincolnshire, though not in the Hall itself, the family having moved out in 1963, some eight years before her birth.

-Samantha Cameron is a great-granddaughter of Conservative Member of Parliament Sir Berkeley Sheffield and, through him, is a distant cousin of model and actress Cara Delevingne.
+Cameron is a great-granddaughter of Conservative Member of Parliament Sir Berkeley Sheffield and, through him, is a distant cousin of model and actress Cara Delevingne.
 The father of Samantha's maternal grandmother, Patricia Clifford, was Sir Bede Clifford, a descendant of King Charles II.
 Her great-grandparents also include the writer Enid Bagnold and her husband Sir Roderick Jones, head of Reuters.
 Through her great-great-great-grandfather Sir Robert Sheffield, 4th Baronet, she is a fourth cousin of Pamela Harriman, first wife of Winston Churchill's son Randolph Churchill.
-This Sheffield ancestor was an MP for the same constituency as Thomas Corbett (Lincolnshire MP), also an ancestor.
+This Sheffield ancestor was an MP for the same constituency as Thomas Corbett, also an ancestor.

-Samantha Cameron's family also own a large Yorkshire estate called Sutton Park.
+Cameron's family also own a large Yorkshire estate called Sutton Park which has links to the ancestors of Catherine, Princess of Wales.

 Education

-Cameron initially went to St Helen and St Katharine, though she sat A-levels at Marlborough College.
+Cameron initially went to St Helen and St Katharine, though she sat A-Levels at Marlborough College.
 She did an Art Foundation course at Camberwell College of Arts and went on to study Fine Art at the School of Creative Arts, part of the University of the West of England.